MicrosoftDocs/OData-docs/Odata-docs/webapiauth/getting-started.md

 ## Adding authorization

-The authorization middleware will compare the scopes that the authenticated user to the ones required for the current requested based on the modelrestriction annotations.
-Since there many ways in which the scopes could be stored, we need to tell the middleware how to extract the scopes from the current user.
+The authorization middleware will compare the scopes that the authenticated user has to the ones required for the current request based on the model's restriction annotations.
+Since there are many ways in which the scopes could be stored, we need to tell the middleware how to extract the scopes from the current user.

 Modify `ConfigureServices` to match the following: